Self-supervised Feature Disentanglement and Augmentation Network for One-class Face Anti-spoofing

-The significance of one-class FAS methods, which learn representations solely from live images, lies in their generalizability to unseen spoof attack types.
-This is because genuine (live) face images inherently share characteristics that differentiate them from spoofed faces.
-However, since liveness features extracted by one-class FAS methods are often not domain-agnostic, a typical weakness of these methods is reduced robustness against spoof attacks originating from unseen domains during inference.
-In contrast, two-class FAS methods that utilize a feature disentanglement mechanism \cite{wang2020cross,wang2022domain,huang2023towards,huang2022learning} do not suffer from this disadvantage.
-Specifically, when both genuine and spoof face samples are available in the training set, these two-class FAS methods commonly employ supervised disentangled feature learning to separate liveness features (related to live/spoof classification) from domain features (related to variations in environmental conditions) within mixed representations.
-This separation significantly enhances the cross-domain generalizability of two-class models.
-Nevertheless, two-class FAS methods face practical challenges in real-world deployment, primarily due to difficulties in collecting diverse spoof face samples and anticipating unknown spoof attack types at the deployment stage.
-Therefore, we argue that enabling one-class FAS methods to inherit the domain generalizability typically associated with two-class methods could substantially improve their performance.
-To achieve this goal, a fundamental concern is how to \textbf{disentangle} liveness and domain features from one-class training data in an \textbf{unsupervised} manner, thereby enabling subsequent feature engineering to enhance both the discriminability and generalizability of one-class FAS models.
+The significance of one-class FAS lies in its inherent robustness to unknown spoof attack types.
+Nevertheless, a major limitation is that the extracted liveness features are often not domain-agnostic, leading to reduced robustness against spoof attacks originating from unseen domains.
+In contrast, two-class FAS methods---particularly those based on supervised feature disentanglement \cite{wang2022domain,huang2023towards,huang2022learning}---do not suffer from this limitation.
+Because both genuine and spoof face samples are available in the two-class training set, these methods can utilize supervised disentanglement learning to separate liveness features (used for live/spoof classification) from domain features (reflecting environmental variations), thereby significantly enhancing cross-domain generalizability.
+However, collecting sufficiently diverse training spoof samples sufficient to cover all potential attack types is impractical in real-world deployments.
+Therefore, enabling one-class FAS models to inherit the domain generalizability of two-class approaches is a critical yet unresolved challenge for practical face anti-spoofing systems.
+To achieve this, a fundamental challenge is how to \textbf{disentangle} liveness and domain features from one-class training data in a \textbf{self-supervised} manner.
+Addressing this challenge would enable downstream feature engineering to enhance both the discriminability and generalizability of one-class FAS models.